lachlk/school_role/README.md

 ## Features

-List the key features and functionalities of your project:
+Key features and functionalities of *School Role*:

+- Multi-sign in with a Google account or email and password

+- Password Recovery

+- Account Sign-up

+- Automatic Theming

+- Classes Selection

+- Presence Selection

-- Feature 1: Cross-platform support
+- Cross-platform

-- Feature 2: Dynamic coloring

-- Feature 3: Minimilist design
+- Firestore Database Reading

+- Draggable Classes Grid

+- Autocomplete Student Search

+- Attendance Schedule Writing to Database

+- Attendance Schedule Exporting as .json File

+- Class Editing and Deletion

+- Student Editing and Removal

+## Usage

+1. To run current version on Android, Windows or Web go to [releases](https://github.com/lachlk/school_role/releases).

+2. Download the desired platform file.

+3. For Android phones open the .apk.
+For Windows open the .exe located in Release folder.
+For web, follow this [tutorial](https://dev.to/tyu1996/deploying-flutter-web-app-on-live-server-5c5).

-## Installation
+## Start Development

-Follow these steps to install and run school-role on your system.
+Follow these steps to develop *School Role* on your system.

 ### Prerequisites